zstenger93/42_minishell_tester/README.md

 Even though the required changes have been made to your proram, it might still going to throw you only KO STD_OUT.
 This is because readline version. (then you probably have the older version where it isn't checking where does the input coming from(the tester or you))

+If a test just hanging in infinite loop, you can use the link to go there and comment it out in the test file until you fix it.

 ---

 # The People Made This Tester Possible